-Re-incorporated Alternatives 3-6 which had specific SPR values for F{MSY} proxy
+Removed Alternatives 3-6 which had specific SPR values for $F{MSY}$ proxy

 Maximum sustainable yield (MSY) is the largest long-term average catch that can be taken from a stock or stock complex under prevailing ecological and environmental conditions.
 MSY for snapper grouper species was initially specified in Amendment 11 (SAFMC 1998) to the Snapper Grouper FMP.
-Alternative 1 uses the proxy to calculate the MSY established in Amendment 11, $F{30\%SPR}$ (SAFMC 1998).
+Alternative 1 uses the proxy to calculate the MSY established in Amendment 11, F30%SPR (SAFMC 1998).
 Alternative 2 has similar wording to Alternative 1 but it is intended to enable implementation a new MSY based on recommendation from the SSC without an amendment to the fishery management plan.
-Alternative 3 ($F{20\%SPR}$) is the lowest Council requested F proxy.
-Alternative 4 (F{Max}) is similar to Alternative 3.
-Alternative 5 ($F{26\%SPR}$) was not requested by the Council but is used by the Gulf of Mexico Fishery Management Council as the MSY value for red snapper.
-Alternative 6 ($F{40\%SPR}$) was considered for use as the MSY value for red snapper during Amendment 17A.
 For the alternatives, MSY values (Table 4) attributes and rebuilding projections (Table 5) will vary due to changes in the MSY proxy.

 As a benchmark, MSY establishes a value that other parameters use to condition subsequent management actions, and as such, defining MSY takes special significance.
 The setting of MSY does not have direct negative or positive biological impacts.
+Of the alternatives considered in this action, Alternative 2, which address the most recent SSC, have a better scientific basis.
+Hence, they provide a more solid ground for management actions that have economic implications.

-Options Paper December 2016 In the October 2016 SSC Meeting, the SSC discussed a range of MSY values ($F{20\%SPR}$, F{Max} , $F{27\%SPR}$, and $F{30\%SPR}$) that were analyzed by the Southeast Fishery Science Center.
+In the October 2016 SSC Meeting, the SSC discussed a range of MSY values ( $F{20\%SPR}$ , $F{Max}$ , $F{27\%SPR}$ , and $F{30\%SPR}$ ) that were analyzed by the Southeast Fishery Science Center.
 The SSC did not recommend changing the MSY proxy.
 There was little difference between the F rates that were compared.
 The SSC felt there was not compelling scientific evidence to change the proxy and the status determination was not likely to change with different proxies.
-Changing the MSY proxy to a lower level has a higher risk of overfishing than the current proxy of $F{30\%}$.
+Changing the MSY proxy to a lower level has a higher risk of overfishing than the current proxy of $F{30\%}$ .